CaroleK/showme_pooa/README.md

 *Add several shows to your watch list:
 1. Add a show and indicate that it's one of your favorites by clicking on the heart button
-2. Add a show saying that you did not start watching it
+2. Add a show and indicate that you did not start watching it
-3. Add a show saying that you finished it (select the last episode of the last season)
+3. Add a show and indicate that you finished it (select the last episode of the last season)
-4. Add a show that is scheduled on TV (examples : Big City Greens, General Hospital, PBs NewsHour)
+4. Add a show that is scheduled on TV (examples : Big City Greens (on Saturdays), General Hospital (on weekdays), PBS NewsHour (on weekdays))

 *Verify several properties:
 1. Verify that you can filter by ```Favorites``` in the ```Browse my show``` page